lcsdavid/ctf/backdoorctf 2017/imagerev/README.md

 resolve(hex_data_list)
 ```

-Final we get images like those (you just have to find the right one with the good ration [w:h]) :
+Finally we get images like those (you just have to find the right one with the good ratio [w:h]) :
 ![9 pixel height flag generated](/backdoorctf%202017/imagerev/flag9.png)
 ![81 pixel height flag generated](/backdoorctf%202017/imagerev/flag81.png)
 ![91 pixel height flag generated](/backdoorctf%202017/imagerev/flag91.png)

 As [backdoor][backdoor_site] asked there is not the right flag here.
+Try to find it by yourself.

 [encrypt]:/backdoorctf%202017/imagerev/encrypt.py
 [encrypted]:/backdoorctf%202017/imagerev/encrypted.txt